JoeXuXXL/my-site-source/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

-I am a **mathematical physicist** working in quantum information theory and quantum foundations.

-My research focuses on quantum network correlations, many-body physics, quantum cryptography, and related topics in quantum mechanics, using tools from operator algebras and noncommutative polynomial optimization.
+I am a *mathematical physicist* working in quantum information theory and quantum foundations.
+My research focuses on quantum network correlations, many-body physics, and quantum cryptography, using tools from operator algebras and noncommutative polynomial optimization.

-Since October 2023, I have been a PhD student with the PhiQus team at Inria Paris-Saclay, supervised by Prof. Marc-Olivier Renou.
+Since October 2023, I have been a PhD student with [PhiQus](https://team.inria.fr/phiqus/) at Inria Paris-Saclay, supervised by [Marc-Olivier Renou](https://marcolivierrenou.com/).

-Feel free to reach me at *xu[dot]xiangling[at]inria[dot]fr*.
+Feel free to reach me at *xu[dot]xiangling[at]inria[dot]fr* or check out my CV in the navigation bar.